Table of Contents:

 The perfect white sand beaches, the clear blue waters, and of course it’s very cheap to travel within; accommodation can be as cheap as 300 PHP at The Boracay Treehouse or don’t be afraid to splurge on a luxury hotel, my favorite is the Shangri-La Boracay which has its own private beach! prices start at approx. 18,000 PHP per night.

 Make sure to gorge yourself on some delicious chili chicken for approx. 120 PHP at a restaurant called “smoke” or enjoy happy hour at any one of the many many restaurants along the beach!

 Last but not least, the sunsets are not only free to look at but they are also incredible and different single every day.
 To sum up, Boracay is definitely the best travel destination Philippines!

 Siquijor is an island associated with mystic traditions, thus, designated as “The Island of Fire”.
-It’s one of the best islands to visit in the Philippines not only because of its mysteries that has been averted by most of the Filipinos for a long time, merely because of the horrific stories about shamans, folklores, and black magic.
+It’s one of the top destinations in the Philippines not only because of its mysteries that have been averted by most of the Filipinos for a long time, merely because of the horrific stories about shamans, folklores, and black magic.

 Pin For Later: